 As always, if you are new to Spier & Mackay just hit me up here or DM me on my Instagram and I will try and help with sizing.
 You can also get 20% off your first purchase by using the link at the bottom of the post.

-First up is one an Abraham Moon Oatmeal Donegal.
+First up is one an Abraham Moon Oatmeal Donegal (also showcased at the top of the post).
 I have been after this one for quite some time and a few years ago Spier & Mackay dropped a fawn donegal that held me over for a bit.
 I recently sold the fawn though and will be picking this one up to fill the gap.
 Keep in mind that this is a deadstock cloth so if you are after it, act quick.
 It has been said that Spier & Mackay only had enough cloth for 50 jackets.

 Abraham Moon Blue and Brown Check.
 I think this is the best of this initial drop of sportcoats.
 The subtle blue over check adds just the right amount of visual interest.
 I can easily see this being something that serves as a timeless versatile jacket year over year.